 We need sleep to process our thoughts, to go over what’s happened in the day and sort memories like a computer would into files.
 Short term memories become long term memories.
 This is what gives us clarity, and space to take in new information when a new day dawns.

 We sleep for so many hours so that our body can restore itself by repairing any damage and growing our muscles whilst we’re not using them.

 What happens when we go without sleep?

 We all have those moments when we just cant function, those times we desperately tell our minds to focus but just can’t see through the tired haze.
-You can imagine how much worse it gets the longer you force yourself to stay awake.
-It’s safe to say you’d have to rule out doing anything that requires any attention.
+This brain fog is amplified by a lack of sleep.

-Just as you cant focus on the now, you start to forget things as well.
+Just as you cant focus on the present, you start to forget things too.
 You may not remember that conversation you had only five minutes ago, or you may forget the one important thing you were supposed to do today.

 If you’re mind hasn’t had the time to sort through your memories, as it usually does when you sleep, then it’s a lot more difficult to take in new memories, there’s simply not enough space.